mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

     return answers
 ```

-Then our evaluation is similar to what we did before...
+Resulting in a code that is similar to what we did before...

 ```python
 with mlflow.start_run() as run: